MyPublicGitHubAcct/CICDExample/README.md

 Since we are not doing this together, let's look at the feedback Github Actions provided when the code was uploaded to Github.

 But, before we do, we need to tag the code (i.e., give it a version number).
-As mentioned earlier, this will be used by the Github Action workflow to determine if it needs to run.
+As mentioned earlier, this will be used by the Github Action to determine if it needs to run the workflow.

 A Git command is used to tag the code.
 The tag is just a string, so it could be something like **v1.0.0**.
 Tags are *not* pushed the same way that code is, so it is necessary to explicitly push them.